What is the UPL?

 - Ice Fishing Events: 8am - 2pm (Weigh-in at 2pm)

-- If you've pre-registered and you're late for take-off (and you let a league official know that you'll be late), then you only lose that time for fishing.
-But, if you have not pre-registered, then you won't be able to compete in the event if you're late.
-You MUST still check-in with a league official before fishing.
+- If you're late for take-off (and you let a league official know that you'll be late), then you only lose that time for fishing.
+You MUST still check-in with a league official before fishing though, failure to check-in will result in automatic disqualification.

 - Both team members must be present at weigh-in (unless something comes up and league officials are notified)